gan99/Neo4j/README.md

+Team,
+Nanda has shared a file 2025-12-12-Banks Numeric List.pdf, which contains routing numbers and corresponding bank names.
+This information is not available in the Vision system.
+He obtained this file from an online source while browsing payment-related information and shared it from the Sanada payment system web page.
+Nanda has requested that we check with the IDP bank data to confirm whether this information exists in any other tables within IDP.
+He also mentioned that FIS Xisiel should not be considered the source of this information.
+Please review and let us know if IDP has this data available elsewhere.

 is there any way to access or integrate this data through IDP directly?
 We need a scalable approach, as this has to be handled for millions of transactions, and a manual or offline lookup would not be feasible.
 Please let us know if there are any supported options or recommended approaches for this.